naoisehayes/notes/docs/History/Nuremberg_Trials.md

 - In 1937, the **Rally of Greater Germany** celebrated the Union with Austria (Anchluss) in that year.

 - Hitler used the occasion of the rally to put pressure on Czechoslovakia (and also Britain and France) over the Sudetenland.
 The **Munich Conference* was held shortly after this rally resulting in the transfer of the Sudetenland to Germany.

+- The Nazis named the rally in 1939 as the **Rally of Peace** but this was cancelled when the German army invaded Poland.

+---

+- *Triumph of the Will* showed how the cult of Hitler was promoted.
+At the beginning, Hitler is seen descending by plane from the clouds as a modern-day saviour coming to save his people.

+- Leni Riefensthal was commissioned by Hitler in 1934 to film the Nuremberg rally.
+Nuremberg became a giant stage with flags, banners, marches and torches.

+- Riefensthal used 30 cameramen and over 100 technicians.
+Triumph of the Will is often regarded as one of the masterpieces of film propaganda.

+---

+## The Nuremberg Laws